Ellen Ochoa: Early life and education

 Ellen Lauri Ochoa was born on May 10, 1958, in Los Angeles, California, to Joseph and Rosanne (née Deardorff) Ochoa.
-Her paternal grandparents emigrated from Sonora, Mexico, to Arizona and later to California where her father was born.
+Her paternal grandparents immigrated from Sonora, Mexico, to Arizona and later to California where her father was born.
 She grew up in La Mesa, California.
 Ochoa was the middle child of five and neither parent had college degrees.
+Ochoa's mother, Rosanne, began attending college when Ellen was still a baby.
+She wanted to set an example for her children by continuing her education.

 Ochoa graduated from Grossmont High School in El Cajon in 1975.
 Her parents divorced when she was in high school and she lived with her mother and her brothers.

 Ochoa received a Bachelor of Science degree in physics from San Diego State University and graduated Phi Beta Kappa in 1980, before earning a Master of Science degree and a doctorate from Stanford Department of Electrical Engineering in 1981 and 1985, respectively.
 During her time at San Diego State University she found that she loved physics, math, and engineering; ultimately, deciding to major in physics and electrical engineering from Stanford.